 - Assistant Secretary of the Navy For Safety and Survivability (ASN S&S), the late Joe Taussig and his team/assistants: Dick Healing, Fred Crowson and Annie White

 - The late Captain Bob Barr, who, while on the staff of the Chief of Naval Operations, organized the PFP Program

-- Congressman Curt Weldon, Founder and Chairman of the Congressional Fire Services Caucus and founder of the Congressional Fire Services Institute (CFSI)
+- Congressman Curt Weldon, Founder and First Chairman of the Congressional Fire Services Caucus and Congressional Fire Services Institute (CFSI)

-- NGOs, including DFPA and many of the many of the members of the National Advisory Committee of CFSI
+- NGOs, including DFPA and many members of the National Advisory Committee of CFSI

 - Engineers and technicians in the Naval Systems Commands, maintenance facilities and shipyards

 - Individual members, member companies and the staff of DFPA.

 - And, of course, the sailors and officers of the fleet.
 All of whom are trained to fight fires,

 We need this same cooperation, leadership and teamwork in all areas of the Government.

 In summary, DFPA has amassed an impressive track record and DFPA personnel have a detailed understanding of safety, survivability, fire, blast and CBR protection, damage mitigation, emergency response, homeland security, counter-terrorism, and emergency response programs and the individuals, companies and government organizations involved in these areas.